FNNDSC/miniChRIS-docker/README.md

 For details, see https://github.com/FNNDSC/chrisomatic#plugins-and-pipelines

-# Github Actions
+## Github Actions

-*miniChRIS* can be used as a step in Github Actions workflows to spin up an ephermeral instance of the ChRIS backend and its ancillary services for the purpose of end-to-end testing.
+*miniChRIS* can be used as a step in GitHub Actions workflows to spin up an ephemeral instance of the ChRIS backend and its ancillary services for the purpose of end-to-end testing.

 ```yaml